ROOT™ Periodontal & Implant Centers

 Serving the Greater Dallas Fort Worth Metro

 LANAP (Laser Assisted New Attachment Procedure) is a minimally invasive treatment option for periodontal issues.
-Unlike traditional methods of treating periodontal disease, which require the use of scalpels and other invasive devices, LANAP can pinpoint and kill bacteria without damaging surrounding gum tissue.
+Unlike traditional methods of treating periodontal disease that require the use of scalpels (and other invasive devices), LANAP is able to pinpoint and kill bacteria without damaging surrounding gum tissue.

 LANAP (Laser Assisted New Attachment Procedure) Serving the Greater Dallas Fort Worth Metro